-Sub-Saharan Africa has been far more severely affected by AIDS than any other part of the world.
+Sub-Saharan Africa has been more severely affected by AIDS than any other part of the world.
 The United Nations reports that 29.4 million adults and children are infected with the HIV virus in the region, which has about 10% of the world's population but more than 70% of the worldwide total of infected people.
-The overall rate of infection among adults in sub-Saharan Africa is 8.8%; compared with 1.2% worldwide.
-Twelve countries, mostly in east and southern Africa, have HIV infection rates of more than 10%, and the rate has reached 38.8% in Botswana.
-As of 2001, an estimated 21.5 million Africans had died of AIDS, including 2.2 million who died in that year.
+The overall rate of infection among adults in sub-Saharan Africa is 8.8%, compared with 1.2% worldwide.
+Twelve countries, mostly in east and southern Africa, have HIV infection rates of more than 10%: the rate has reached 38.8% in Botswana.
+As of 2001. an estimated 21.5 million Africans had died of AIDS, including 2.2 million who died in that year.
 AIDS has surpassed malaria as the leading cause of death in Africa, and it kills many times more Africans than war.
-In Africa, HIV is spread primarily by heterosexual contact, and 58% of those infected are women.
+In Africa, 58% of those infected are women.